connorconway/Katas/README.md

 A repository to hold my Kata implementations.
 These Katas are used to practice design patterns and utilise TDD.
 Take each step in turn and don't look ahead.

 For each kata, remember to:
-- Start with the simplest test case of an empty string and move to one and two numbers
+- Start with the simplest test case
 - Solve things as simply as possible so that you force yourself to write tests you did not think about
 - Refactor after each passing test

 ## String Calculator
 ### Steps
 1. Create a simple String calculator with a method signature: `int Add(string numbers)`